 In 2018 there are 83 cases which cite the decision in Richard’s appeal which means that Richard’s case made “case law!”
 That is amazing to me that his case made a significant change in history.
 The basic decision of the court was that the Appeals Court could not decide on a Motion for New Trial that did not appear in the record or in the Bill of Exceptions.
 I struggle to make sense of the decision when I read it.
 In my words and understanding, an appeals judge cannot decide something of which they know nothing about.
 Richard’s case was also cited once for the decision not to allow Richard’s Statement to Mom Baker, cited 4 times for the decision regarding the impaneling of the jury, and cited 2 times for the decision regarding self-incrimination.

 The below are the documents that were sent as the pardon package to Mssrs.
 Voullaire & Jordan which were on file.
-Only one of these letters were in the documents held by the State Archives in 2018, and yet two additional letters were in the State Archives written after the certification of the original.
+Only one of these letters were in the documents held by the State Archives in 2018, and yet additional letters were in the State Archives written after the certification of the original.
 I sure wish I could be able to read all the letters, especially the one by the women.
-Voullaire and Jordan appear to be the attorneys for Richard in his appeal process.
+Voullaire and Jordan appear to be the attorneys for Richard in his pardon process.
 They collected letters on Richard’s behalf to be submitted to the Governor.

 1. Letter from prisoner to Capt.
 Ehlert - Richard wrote a letter to Captain Ehlert, most likely requesting help with the pardon.
 This letter is not available.
 Captain Ehlert oversaw the jail.